arnavg115/facialrecognition/README.md

 # Face Detection using tensorflow
 This is a project I have worked on using code from many sources and some of my own.
 ## Disclaimer: NOT ALL OF THE CODE IS MINE
 A lot of collect.py was from <a href ="https://github.com/SouravJohar/rock-paper-scissors ">Sourav Johar's rock-paper-scissors project</a>.
 However I added the face detection algorithm to collect the data on the face.
 For the face detection algorithm I used <a href="https://towardsdatascience.com/face-detection-in-2-minutes-using-opencv-python-90f89d7c0f81"> Adarsh Menon's post</a>.
 I would check both of them out.
 In addition I do not own the haarcascade_frontalface_default.xml.
 This is from the opencv github page and was made by Rainer Lienhart.
 Make sure to read the copyright below as downloading this file means you agree to it.
----
-### OPENCV COPYRIGHT

-                        Intel License Agreement
-                For Open Source Computer Vision Library

- Copyright (C) 2000, Intel Corporation, all rights reserved.
- Third party copyrights are property of their respective owners.

- Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-   * Redistribution's of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-   * Redistribution's in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-   * The name of Intel Corporation may not be used to endorse or promote products derived from this software without specific prior written permission.

- This software is provided by the copyright holders and contributors "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
- In no event shall the Intel Corporation or contributors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services;
- loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.
+To see this go to file and also check out the <a href ="https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml">opencv github.</a>
 ---

 ## The code: